bverbist/kafka-spark/README.md

 # kafka-spark
 explore apache kafka and spark streaming

+Code was just used during a hackathon, so do not expect to find a working setup here!

 ## To set up a Kafka cluster:
 cd ops
 docker-compose up -d